 Troubleshooting the Oreo Crumb Crust

-This Peanut Butter Pie uses a no-bake filling that is super easy to put together.
-It's simple to make because it skips the use of egg whites or gelatin, and instead uses stiffly whipped cream to act as the stabilizer.
+This Peanut Butter Pie's no-bake filling is super easy to put together.
+It's simple to make because, unlike other no-bake pies, it skips the use of egg whites or gelatin and instead uses stiffly whipped cream to act as the stabilizer.
 This is my preferred method for making these types of no-bake pies because it has just the right texture and flavor.

 For this pie, you'll find two recipes for making a quick DIY chocolate sauce and peanut butter sauce.
+These are both optional, but delightful.
 The chocolate sauce is my take on a homemade "Hershey's" syrup sauce.
 It's similar to a ganache, but one that has added sugar and a bit more cream so it stays softer.

 Once the pie is chilled, top it with cut up pieces of peanut butter cups, and then pipe over the peanut butter and chocolate sauces.
 It really makes this pie feel complete.